stoutlabs/stoutlabs-gatsbysite/src/pages/blog/2019-02-05-my-docker-setup-gatsby-next/index.md

 However... while going through a couple of my recent Gatsby and NextJS projects this week to "Dockerize" them, I noticed that there didn't seem to be much information readily available for making that happen.

-Gatsby does offer [a Docker setup](https://github.com/gatsbyjs/gatsby-docker) within their repo (based on alpine:edge), but to be blunt: it seemed needlessly complicated, and I could not make it work.
+Gatsby does offer [a Docker setup](https://github.com/gatsbyjs/gatsby-docker) within their repo (based on alpine:edge), but to be blunt: it seemed needlessly complicated and vague, and I could not make it work for my purposes.
 I decided to create a custom one from an official node:alpine (latest) image... just something to use for a quick dev environment setup regardless of which computer I'm using.
-(If I wanted to deploy somewhere other than Netlify, I could quickly add an Nginx image/service in my docker-compose file and a super basic conf file.)
+(If I wanted to deploy somewhere other than Netlify, I could quickly add on an Nginx image/service and a super basic conf file.)

 ### Problem Solved!